 "HTTPS/SSL is enabled for the Live environment with loadbalancer IP: X.X.X.X" under the SSL tab.
 The Domains/HTTPS tab will be updated with new DNS recommendations.

 There are two options for configuring your DNS when you are using HTTPS.
 The platform has support for IPv4 (A records) and IPv6 (AAAA record).

 We recommend using an IPv4 address, unless you are familiar with and understand IPv6.

-Before you point your DNS to the custom IP address you received after enabling SSL, you may verify that the certificate is correct.
+Before you point your DNS to the custom IP address you received after enabling SSL, you can verify that the certificate is correct.

-- Point Chrome to the custom IP address you received after enabling SSL: https://x.x.x.x
+- Point your browser to the custom IP address you received after enabling SSL: https://x.x.x.x

 - Click the padlock in the address bar.